 Acts Part One Deep Dive

-I remember teaching a class on Angels and Demons and one of the students asked me how did the Old Testament people live without the Holy Spirit.
+I remember teaching a class on Angels and Demons and one of the students asked me how the Old Testament people lived without the Holy Spirit.
 It is a common misconception that the Holy Spirit only turns up in our Bible in the New Testament.
 I have heard some Christians that won’t read the Old Testament because they are ‘New Testament, Holy Spirit believers’.
-The work of the Holy Spirit starts at Genesis and weaves his way beautifully throughout the whole Bible, guiding, coming on key figures and empowering them.
-Let me show you some great stories in the Old Testament that will convince you the third member of the trinity is from beginning to end.
+The work of the Holy Spirit starts at Genesis and weaves beautifully throughout the whole Bible, guiding, coming on key figures and empowering them.

-The study of Pneumatology, the study of the Holy Spirit (Pneuma) is a really great study - when I did my degree I absolutely I loved learning about the Holy Spirit throughout the Bible and I realised how little I knew about the third person of the trinity.
-If I told you to explain Jesus and the Father, most of us could write a couple of paragraphs but the Holy Spirit some of us know very little about.
+The study of Pneumatology, which is the study of the Holy Spirit (Pneuma), is a really great study.
+When I did my degree, I absolutely I loved learning about the Holy Spirit throughout the Bible and I realised how little I knew about the third person of the Trinity.
+If I told you to explain Jesus and the Father, most of us could write a couple of paragraphs, but the Holy Spirit some of us know very little about.

-One of the greatest and most mind-bending books I have read on the power of the Holy Spirit is Jurgen Moltmann, The Church in the Power of the Spirit, let me share a small section with you:
+One of the greatest and most mind-bending books I have read on the power of the Holy Spirit is The Church in the Power of the Spirit by Jürgen Moltmann, let me share a small section with you: